 Refund amount (if applicable)

-Sort the sheet by discount code used so that each ambassador's orders are grouped together
+Sort the sheet by discount code used so that each member's orders are grouped together

-Pick the first ambassador code on the list, and pull up that ambassador's profile in Buzzbassador
+Pick the first member code on the list, and pull up that member's profile in Buzzbassador

 Identify the amount eligible for commission from each Shopify order.
 This will depend on your unique program settings.
 See step 2 of this article as an example.